(continued from Part 2…)

 Pre-Tribulationists tell us Rapture is imminent and cannot take place after Tribulation because that will somehow make it “un-imminent”.

 But does the Bible indeed teach the imminence of Rapture?
-And does imminence necessarily mean it cannot happen after Tribulation or any other prophetic sign?
+And does imminence necessarily mean it cannot happen after any other prophetic signs or events?

 The following verses are cited by some of the Pre-Trib advocates as scriptural “proof” for the imminence of Rapture.
 Let us take a look…